bolg55/ryzentosh/README.md

 * [Hackintool](https://ce05a305-2bad-44e3-9149-3538386d84d9.filesusr.com/archives/191c4b_c0fa53593ddb40c6beae7002a211d8b0.zip?dn=Hackintool.zip)

 ## Building Your Own
 If you want to build your own Hackintosh, the best place to start is with the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).
-Aother great resource, if you are choosing to build an AMD-based computer is the [AMD-OSX forum/discord server](https://forum.amd-osx.com/index.php).
+Another great resource, if you are choosing to build an AMD-based computer is the [AMD-OSX forum/discord server](https://forum.amd-osx.com/index.php).

 ### This was a frustrating / rewarding / interesting experience, and I am very pleased with the end result.
 Compared to my 2015 Macbook Pro, this computer performs incredibly well, and the build has been very stable after I ironed out all of the kinks.